suikarum1/babybench2025/README.md

 Submissions must be made through [PaperPlaza](https://ras.papercept.net/).
 The topic of this first BabyBench competition is *how infants discover their own bodies*.
 There are two target behaviors: **self-touch** and **hand regard**.

-First-round submission should consist of:
+Submission should consist of a single zip file containing:

 - A 2-page extended abstract explaining your method,